camunda/camunda-docs-manual/content/reference/rest/process-definition/post-start-process-instance.md

   </tr>
   <tr>
     <td>caseInstanceId</td>
-    <td>The case instance id the process instance is to be initialized with.</td>
+    <td>The case instance id of the process instance is to be initialized with.</td>
   </tr>
   <tr>
     <td>startInstructions</td>